 This is the time of the year to pull out all the old plants from last year.

 Cut back perennials and remove all the dead seasonal plants.
-Take all the dead plant matter and add it to your compost heap, this stuff is gold dust so make sure you mulch it down to get the energy and natural fertilizers back into your earth.
+Take all the dead plant matter and add it to your compost heap; this stuff is gold dust, so make sure you mulch it down to get the energy and natural fertilizers back into your earth.

 Once you have cleared the earth, make sure you don’t turn it over too much.
-More and more evidence show that turning the soil depletes the nutrients within the topsoil.
+More and more evidence shows that turning the soil depletes the nutrients within the topsoil.

 2. Fertilize your borders

 Don’t waste your money on expensive composts and fertilizers for your borders.
-Get some good old horse manure and spread a thick covering over the borders of your garden – Nature will do the rest!
+Get some good old manure and spread a thick covering over the borders of your garden – Nature will do the rest!

 3. Cut back and Prune